NUOJIN/NUOJIN.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a software engineer at Google Cloud LLM DevX team.
-Before this job, I received my PhD in applied mathematics from the University of Colorado, Boulder,  advised by [Prof. Alireza Doostan](https://www.colorado.edu/aerospace/alireza-doostan) and [Prof. Stephen Becker](https://amath.colorado.edu/faculty/becker/).
+I am currently a software engineer at Google Cloud LLM DevX team led by [Dr. Alex Shraer](https://csaws.cs.technion.ac.il/~shralex/).
+Before this job, I received my PhD in applied mathematics from the University of Colorado, Boulder,  advised by [Dr. Alireza Doostan](https://www.colorado.edu/aerospace/alireza-doostan) and [Dr. Stephen Becker](https://amath.colorado.edu/faculty/becker/).
 Further before that, I graduated from the University of Minnesota, Twin Cities in 2020, where I earned a Bachelor of Science degree in Mathematics with high distinction.

 Outside of works, I am passionate about skiing and hiking.
-My favorite ski resorts are Big Sky and Snowbird/Alta so far.
+My favorite ski resorts are Big Sky and Snowbird/Alta.

 News
 ======